What is the climate and ecological emergency?

 - burning fossil fuels (like petrol, diesel and gas) for energy

 - the manufacture of cement, metals and chemicals

 Over the past 100 years, human activity has significantly increased the amount of greenhouse gases in the atmosphere.
 This has enhanced the ‘greenhouse effect’ heating the atmosphere and oceans, destabilising the climate and endangering people and the planet.

 The world has already warmed by 1°C since records began (more over land where people live).
 The ten hottest years ever recorded in the UK have all occurred since 2002.

 The UN reports that we must take radical action by 2030 to keep climate change within safe levels.
 Beyond this, catastrophic and irreversible change is expected.

 Yet as of 2019 the amount of greenhouse gases we are emitting continues to rise.
 The action planned in the UK to date is not enough to meet its climate commitments.

 That's why in 2019, H&F Council declared a climate emergency.
 We set an ambitious target to reach net zero carbon emissions by 2030 for our borough.

-This image shows that temperatures have increased rapidly over the past 10-15 years.
-The ten hottest years ever recorded in the UK all occurred since 2002.
+This image shows that average temperatures have increased rapidly over the past 10-15 years.
+As of 2018, the 20 warmest years on record globally have been in the past 22 years.